-The project aims to initiate collaboration in physics education research between the involved universities, with the focus on developing novel approaches to laboratory works for undergraduate studies as new technologies and shifts in educational goals require new approaches.
-There is also a need for solutions allowing labwork during pandemics when contact lessons are not permitted.
-Cooperation is expected to create synergy and lead to faster progress in this field.
+Initiating collaboration in physics education research between the involved universities, with the focus on developing novel approaches to laboratory works for undergraduate studies.
+Exchanging know-how regarding solutions allowing lab works during pandemics when contact lessons are not permitted.

-At the Leibniz University Hannover, research is being carried on learning about inclusion in the physics practical course – development and testing of suitable experiments; tutor training for the physics practical course; tandem teaching of a university seminar on modern physics; conversion of physics lectures according to the flipped classroom approach.
+It has the aim of familiarizing the Latvian and Estonian participants with the outcomes of the research at the Leibniz University Hannover on learning about inclusion in the physics practical course – development and testing of suitable experiments; tutor training for the physics practical course; tandem teaching of a university seminar on modern physics; conversion of physics lectures according to the flipped classroom approach.

 The TalTech projects “RemoteLab” and “VirtualLab” develop experiments that can be controlled and carried out remotely over the web, and experiments that can be done virtually using a computer code simulating experiments and measurement processes as realistically as possible.

 At the Department of Physics, the University of Latvia, a video demonstration set in the topic “Electricity” has been created, containing open questions for students, and research on undergraduate students’ knowledge and skills in a laboratory course in physics has been conducted.

 Main activities of the project